 sponsorship: Tabi Footwear

-with the support of: Institut del Teatre Diputació Barcelona, GRANER Fábrica de Creación
+with the support of: Institut del Teatre Diputació Barcelona, GRANER Fábrica de Creación, Can Gassol, Fabra i Coats, O Espaço do Tempo

-the duo module of the book of sand, a choreography performed by alina sokulska and Víctor Aicua. the composition of the piece is based on the spontaneous reconfiguration of the “infinity score,” written by sokulska, through dance material derived from the symbology of the 16 archetypes of the ilm al-raml geomancy system. following the algorhythm of divination, the two bodies follow their scores, building random / (not random) relationships, to continue (re)signifying, deconstructing meanings, and intangible temporary stories that are being created in the moment. with the accumulation of the meaning produced, we ask ourselves a question: where is the point at which our cumulative memory begins to erase the fundamental information about ourselves?
+the book of sand [module duo], a choreography performed by alina sokulska and Víctor Aicua. the composition of the piece is based on the spontaneous reconfiguration of the “infinity score,” written by sokulska, through dance material derived from the symbology of the 16 archetypes of the ilm al-raml geomancy system. following the algorhythm of divination, the two bodies follow their scores, building random / (not random) relationships, to continue (re)signifying, deconstructing meanings, and intangible temporary stories that are being created in the moment. with the accumulation of the meaning produced, we ask ourselves a question: where is the point at which our cumulative memory begins to erase the fundamental information about ourselves?

 duration: 15 minutes to infinite